time to celebrate

 jubilee's to look forward to in 2023

-January is almost coming to an end, so with 11 more months to go, we can anticipate several airlines celebrating their anniversary with special liveries.
+Spring is in the air!
+And with the first couple of months passing by we can anticipate several airlines celebrating their anniversary with special liveries.
 In 2022 we saw some interesting liveries passing by, like Qatar airways with their retro style 777-300ER and Copa Airlines with their retro style 737-800.

 So what can we expect from airlines this year?
 And most importantly, can we expect special liveries from airlines?
 The answer is: Yes.